omarreis/vsop2013/README.md

 # Test app
 Program TestVSOP2013 is a Firemonkey app.
 To use it, you have to download at least one of the data files mentioned above from theory's FTP repository ( current file is VSOP2013.p2000 )

-* Set filename and click [Load File] - This will freeze the app for a while, as it loads de 400 MB of text
+* Set filename and click [Load File] - This will freeze the app for a while, as it loads the 400 MB of text data.
-* Set JDE epoch and planet id and click [Calc]
+* Set JD epoch and planet id and click [Calc]
-* Check animate to show a Solar System animated chart.
+* Check [x]Animate to show a solar system animated chart.
 Use trackbars to control scale and speed of the animation.

 ![screenshot](screenshotTestVSOP2013.png)